-Course Code ELTM 3002

-Course Title Material Development for ELT

-No: of credits 05

-Year Third Year

-Lecture Hours 30

-Rationale/Course The course outline will examine and evaluate the materials used in the

-description ESL classroom with a view to rectifying the inadequacies in them and

-designing effective ELT materials

-Prerequisites None

-Course objectives To impart to the learner guidelines to preparing effective course materials to be used in the ESL classroom

 Learning outcomes At the end of the course, learners will be able to

 evaluate the existing ESL course materials using appropriate criteria

 design effective course materials to teach English language with special reference to Sri Lankan classroom contexts.

 Content Main Themes

+1. Introduction to the New Curriculum

-Guideline to designing effective ESL course materials
+2. Guideline to designing effective ESL course materials

-2. Preparing a set of criteria for evaluating course materials
+3. Preparing a set of criteria for evaluating course materials

-3. Evaluating course materials using relevant criteria
+4. Evaluating course materials using relevant criteria

-4. Preparing ESL materials to develop the four skills
+5. Preparing ESL materials to develop the four skills

 A. Developing the listening skill

 Aim of teaching listening

 Criteria for selecting listening texts

 Different types of listening texts

-Microskills of listening to be developed
+Micro-skills of listening to be developed

 Listening tasks and activities to be included in the course book

 B. Developing the reading skill

-- Aim of teaching reading
+Aim of teaching reading

-- Criteria for selecting reading texts
+Criteria for selecting reading texts

-- Different types of reading texts
+Different types of reading texts

-- Micro-skills of reading to be developed
+Micro-skills of reading to be developed

-- Reading tasks and activities to be included in the course book
+Reading tasks and activities to be included in the course book

 C. Developing the speaking skill

-- Micro-skills of speaking to be developed
+Micro-skills of speaking to be developed

-- Aim of teaching speaking
+Aim of teaching speaking

-- Principles underlying teaching speaking
+Principles underlying teaching speaking

-- Speaking activities to be included in the course book
+Speaking activities to be included in the course book

-D. Developing the writing skill

-- Aim of teaching writing

-- Micro-skills of Writing to be developed

-- Different types of writing texts

-- Different types of writing tasks to be included in the course book

-- Different techniques used in writing composition

-5. Developing Grammatical competence

-- Grammar points to be included in the course material - Grammar exercises to gain explicit knowledge of the grammar points taught - Grammar practice activities to help learners to gain implicit knowledge of the grammar points taught

-6. Developing Vocabulary

-Receptive and productive vocabulary

-Principles underlying teaching vocabulary

-Aspects of vocabulary to be taught

-Criteria for selecting vocabulary

-Vocabulary activities to be included in the course book

-7. Selection and use of supplementary materials in the ESL Classroom

-• What are supplementary materials?

-• Different types of supplementary materials that

-could be used in the ESL classroom

-Characteristics of supplementary materials

-Reasons for using supplementary materials

-Sample supplementary activities

-Using Newspapers in the ESL classroom

-8. Adapting course materials

-What is adaptation of course materials?

-Reasons for adapting course materials

-Different ways of adapting course materials

-Guidelines to adapting course materials

-Adapting course materials in mixed ability classes

-Adapting course materials in mixed ability classes

-Mode of delivery Lectures, Discussions, Group, Collaborative Seminars, workshops

-Evaluation Examination- 100 marks
+D. Developing the writing skill Aim of teaching writing Micro-skills of Writing to be developed Different types of writing texts Different types of writing tasks to be included in the course book Different techniques used in writing composition 6.
+Developing Grammatical competence Grammar points to be included in the course material Grammar exercises to gain explicit knowledge of the grammar points taught Grammar practice activities to help learners to gain implicit knowledge of the grammar points taught 7.
+Developing Vocabulary • Receptive and productive vocabulary • Principles underlying teaching vocabulary • Aspects of vocabulary to be taught • Criteria for selecting vocabulary Vocabulary activities to be included in the course book 8.
+Selection and use of supplementary materials in the ESL Classroom What are supplementary materials?
+Different types of supplementary materials that could be used in the ESL classroom • Characteristics of supplementary materials • Reasons for using supplementary materials Sample supplementary activities Using Newspapers in the ESL classroom 9.
+Adapting course materials • What is adaptation of course materials? • Reasons for adapting course materials Different ways of adapting course materials Guidelines to adapting course materIals Adapting course materials in mixed ability classes Lectures, Discussions, Group, Collaborative Seminars, workshops Mode of delivery

-(end of course)

-Recommended Readings Davies, A. (2007) An introduction to applied linguistics: from practice to theory, Edinburg: Edinburg University Press

-Azarnoosh, M., Zeraatpishe, M., Faravani, A. and Kargozari, H. (n.d.).
+Evaluation (end of Examination- 100 marks course) Recommended Readings Davies, A. (2007) An introduction to applied linguistics: from practice to theory, Edinburg: Edinburg University Press Azarnoosh, M., Zeraatpishe, M., Faravani, A. and Kargozari, H. (n.d.).
 Issues in materials development.
+Tomlinson, B. (1998).
+Materials development in language teaching.
 Tomlinson, B. (1998).
 Materials development in language teaching.
 Cambridge: Cambridge University Press.
 Graves, K. (1996).
 Teachers as course developers.
 Cambridge [England]: Cambridge University Press.